andriygav/GrpcProxy/README.rst

 .. code-block:: bash

-    - name: somename
-      service: example.v1.ExampleService
+    - service: example.v1.ExampleService
-      methods:
-      - name: ExampleMethod
       match:
       - name: somename
         headers:
           someheaderkey:
             exact: someheadervalue
         hosts:
         - address-one
         - address-two
         loadBalancer:
-            type: peak_first
+          type: pick_first
-        match:
       - name: someothername
         headers:
           someheaderkey:
             exact: someotherheadervalue
         hosts:
         - address-three
         - address-four
         loadBalancer:
-            type: peak_first
+          type: random
       hosts:
       - default-adress
       loadBalancer:
-          type: peak_first
+        type: pick_first

-- Firstly, need to specify the `service` and `method` for routing discovery (for example we are using `example.v1.ExampleService` and `ExampleMethod` respectively).
+- Firstly, need to specify the `service` for routing discovery (for example we are using `example.v1.ExampleService`).
 - Secondly, need to specify headers information for specific routing (we are using key: value pairs from header such as `someheaderkey` and `someheadervalue`).
-- Thirdly, need to specify hosts for routing and type of use it (now only `peak_first` and random available).
+- Thirdly, need to specify hosts for routing and type of use it (now only `pick_first` and `random` available).